 Putting potato, bacon, and egg together in a meal is no new thing – it’s an age-old winner when it comes to cooked breakfasts for example.
 But this combination in a salad is something rather different.

 As you can imagine, there are several different potato salad recipes.
-The key ingredients for this version are new potatoes, green beans, shallots, bacon, and eggs.
-This egg and bacon potato salad recipe manages to feel like a true treat.
+The key ingredients for this version are new Belgian potatoes, green beans, shallots, bacon, and eggs.
+This potato salad with egg and bacon manages to feel like a true treat.
 As is often the case with Belgian food, it's quite hearty and filling.

 About the recipe